 But if the direct debit is too high, you’ll build up a credit balance, having paid more than the actual energy used.

-That’s money sitting in your energy account that could be earning interest in a savings account (instead of earning interest for your energy provider!), or which you could put towards your next holiday or any other expense.
+That’s money sitting in your energy account that could be earning interest in a savings account, or which you could put towards your next holiday or any other expense.

 So how do you find out whether you’re in credit?
 And how do you get that money back?

 If you manage your energy account online, the best way to find out if your account is in credit is to log on to your account and check your balance.

 It should tell you whether your account balance is based on estimated meter readings, and should allow you to enter today’s readings so you can get an accurate balance (it’s worth doing this as a matter of routine anyway, if you don’t yet have a smart meter fitted at your property).

 If you don’t manage your account online, then check your latest bill - it should detail whether you’re in credit or not.
 Alternatively, give your supplier a phone call.

 If you’re in credit, you can ask for your cash back at any time - suppliers have to hand it back if you request it, unless they have “reasonable grounds” to turn it down.